SuzyAdel/The-Mansion-Part-I/README.md

 # Key & Magical circle
 1. down scaled the key and increased the circle sclae
 2. creTated a key controller and attached script 'Key Controller' to put on sucessfull point and checks angle
-3. mage animation extra to give interactivity
+3. made animation extra to give dimention to the game , rotation and postion

 ![image](https://github.com/user-attachments/assets/876ad7aa-548e-47df-ae48-cac5ab069bd7)